talon-one/talon_go/docs/Event.md

 `func (o *Event) SetProfileId(v string)`

 SetProfileId gets a reference to the given string and assigns it to the ProfileId field.

+### GetStoreIntegrationId

+`func (o *Event) GetStoreIntegrationId() string`

+GetStoreIntegrationId returns the StoreIntegrationId field if non-nil, zero value otherwise.

+### GetStoreIntegrationIdOk

+`func (o *Event) GetStoreIntegrationIdOk() (string, bool)`

+GetStoreIntegrationIdOk returns a tuple with the StoreIntegrationId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasStoreIntegrationId

+`func (o *Event) HasStoreIntegrationId() bool`

+HasStoreIntegrationId returns a boolean if a field has been set.

+### SetStoreIntegrationId

+`func (o *Event) SetStoreIntegrationId(v string)`

+SetStoreIntegrationId gets a reference to the given string and assigns it to the StoreIntegrationId field.

 ### GetType